firstcontributions/first-contributions/README.md

   fatal: Authentication failed for 'https://github.com/<your-username>/first-contributions.git/'</pre>
    Go to [GitHub's tutorial](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) on generating and configuring an SSH key to your account.

-   OR you can go [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for *'Creating a Personal Access Token'* needs to be used in place of the *password* while pushing the branch in the passowrd prompt.
+   OR you can go [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for *'Creating a Personal Access Token'* which needs to be used in place of the *password* while pushing the branch in the passowrd prompt.

 </details>